Invesco Ltd. Buys 1,092,139 Shares of JPMorgan Chase & Co. (NYSE:JPM)

 The firm also recently announced a quarterly dividend, which was paid on Monday, January 31st.
 Shareholders of record on Thursday, January 6th were paid a dividend of $1.00 per share.
 The ex-dividend date of this dividend was Wednesday, January 5th.
 This represents a $4.00 annualized dividend and a yield of 2.61%.
 JPMorgan Chase & Co.’s payout ratio is 26.06%.

 A number of research analysts have weighed in on JPM shares.
-Berenberg Bank set a $125.00 price target on shares of JPMorgan Chase & Co. in a research report on Monday, October 18th.
-Barclays set a $202.00 target price on shares of JPMorgan Chase & Co. in a research report on Friday, January 14th.
-Morgan Stanley reduced their target price on shares of JPMorgan Chase & Co. from $184.00 to $170.00 and set an “underweight” rating on the stock in a research report on Tuesday, January 18th.
-Societe Generale cut shares of JPMorgan Chase & Co. from a “buy” rating to a “hold” rating in a research report on Wednesday, January 5th.
-Finally, Wolfe Research cut shares of JPMorgan Chase & Co. from an “outperform” rating to a “peer perform” rating and set a $185.00 target price on the stock. in a research report on Tuesday, January 4th.
+Credit Suisse Group set a $177.00 price target on shares of JPMorgan Chase & Co. in a research report on Thursday, October 14th.
+Piper Sandler reduced their target price on shares of JPMorgan Chase & Co. from $192.00 to $187.00 in a research report on Tuesday, January 18th.
+UBS Group reduced their target price on shares of JPMorgan Chase & Co. from $210.00 to $197.00 in a research report on Tuesday, January 18th.
+Berenberg Bank set a $125.00 target price on shares of JPMorgan Chase & Co. in a research report on Monday, October 18th.
+Finally, Citigroup reduced their target price on shares of JPMorgan Chase & Co. from $188.00 to $175.00 and set a “neutral” rating on the stock in a research report on Tuesday, January 18th.
 One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating and eleven have assigned a buy rating to the company.
 According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $175.74.

 About JPMorgan Chase & Co.